 The below 6×9 postcard uses a powerful vertical image to really grab the attention of the recipient.
 By being a little different, this postcard delivered huge results for its sender.

-Idea #3 — Use A Coupon Or Discount Code
+#3 Use A Coupon Or Discount Code in Postcard Marketing

-Your chances of receiving a response from your mailer greatly increases the longer that your prospects hold onto a given piece.
+Your chances of receiving a response from your mailer greatly increase the longer that your prospects hold onto a given piece.

 A certain percentage will take action right away when your offer truly resonates with them.
 They won’t want to wait.